advanced-security/secret-scanning-review-action/README.md

 * Implicit
   * GITHUB_REPOSITORY - The owner / repository name.
   * GITHUB_REF - PR merge branch refs/pull/:prNumber/merge
-* Deprecated (previous inputs now supported via action workflow input parameters)
+* Deprecated (previous inputs now supported via action workflow input parameters - new functionality will not use this)
   * GITHUB_TOKEN - token used to invoke REST APIs
   * SSR_FAIL_ON_ALERT - overrides the `fail-on-alert` input parameter
   * SSR_FAIL_ON_ALERT_EXCLUDE_CLOSED - overrides the `fail-on-alert-exclude-closed` input parameter